kowainik/relude/README.md

 > **NOTE:** this requires Cabal version to be at least `2.2`

-See the following example of how your `.cabal` file may look like after the set
+See the following complete example of how your `.cabal` file may look like after the set up:
-up:

 ```cabal
 cabal-version:       2.2